-- Click or Single-click It is used to select an item. - Double-click It is used to open the selected item. - Right-click It opens a menu of the properties of the selected item. - Drag It is used to move an item to another location on the screen.
+- Click or Single-click It is used to select an item. - Double-click - It is used to open the selected item. - Right-click It is used to display list of properties of the selected item. - Drag It is used to move an item from one location to another.